oracle/cluster-api-provider-oci/docs/src/gs/create-workload-cluster.md

 --from cluster-template.yaml| kubectl apply -f -
 ```

-## Using an Oracle Linux custom image on virtual instances
+## Create a new workload cluster on virtual instances using an Oracle Linux custom image

 ```bash
 OCI_COMPARTMENT_ID=<compartment-id> \